-Researching late at night, I learned about a farmer with 16 world records for growing enormous vegetables who explained that one of his secrets was worm tea (water “steeped” with nutrient-rich worm castings, i.e., worm manure).
+While researching late at night, I learned about a farmer with 16 world records for growing enormous vegetables.
+He explained that one of his secrets was worm tea (water “steeped” with nutrient-rich worm castings, i.e., worm manure).

 Further research led me to vermicomposting, or the use of worms instead of heat to break down compost.
 If I could find a place for compost within my design, with worms added to it, I would have an answer.